romshark/Go-1-2-Proposal---Immutability/README.md

 #### 2.10.2.
 Type Casting
 There also are more complex situations where simple `const` casting is insufficient.
-In those situations the mutable type needs to be type-casted `immutable type (symbol)` to an immutable type.
+In those situations, the mutable type needs to be type-casted `immutable type (symbol)` to an immutable type.

 ```go